digcomputers/digcomputers.github.io/index.md

 title: "DiG Computers"
 date: 2025-07-13
 ---
-# DiG Computers
-## Overview
-Welcome to DiG Computers, sign up for updates.
+Welcome to DiG Computers, sign up for updates on GitHub.
 Exciting developments are coming along!